Line bundles on perfectoid covers: case of good reduction: Picard functors

-Conceptually speaking, the first part is thus essentially the statement that the rigid generic fibre of the Picard functor of $\mathfrak X$ is the Picard functor of $X$: Namely, it is clear on $K$-points that the map
+The first part is thus essentially the statement that the rigid generic fibre of the Picard functor of $\mathfrak X$ is the Picard functor of $X$: Namely, it is clear on $K$-points that the map

 is injective.
 However, one can also give a more elementary argument that avoids the question whether $\Pic_\mathfrak X$ is representable by an admissible formal scheme.